 2.3 QUALIFICATION (S1 5.6.4.1)

 PILOTS-IN-COMMAND SHALL HAVE BEEN AUTHORIZED TO ACT AS PILOT-IN-COMMAND OF THAT SUB-CLASS OF AEROSTAT FOR WHICH THE FIRST CATEGORY EVENT IS HELD, AT LEAST TWELVE MONTHS PRIOR TO THE START OF THE EVENT.
-EACH PILOT-IN-COMMAND SHALL HAVE ACCUMULATED AT LEAST 50 HOURS AS PILOT-IN-COMMAND OF AEROSTATS OF THAT SUB-CLASS BY THE CLOSING ENTRY DATE.
+EACH PILOT-IN-COMMAND SHALL HAVE ACCUMULATED AT LEAST 50 HOURS AS PILOT-IN-COMMAND OF AEROSTATS OF THAT SUB-CLASS BY THE CLOSING ENTRY DATE, EXCEPT FOR THE JUNIOR EVENTS WHERE IT SHALL BE AT THE START OF THE GENERAL BRIEFING.

-2.4 SPORTING LICENCE (GS 3.1.2 part)
+2.4 SPORTING LICENCE

-The holder of a Sporting Licence acknowledges that heknows and understands the FAI Sporting Code and commits himself to abide by it.
+A competitor entering the event must hold a valid FAI sporting licence.
+He represents the FAI member that issued his FAI sporting licence.

 2.5 ENTRY